Rosenstein quotes Mueller in commencement address: 'You may find yourself standing alone'

 He continued: "As Robert Mueller once said, 'There may come a time when you will be tested.
 You may find yourself standing alone, against those you thought were trusted colleagues.
 You may stand to lose all that you have worked for, and it may not be an easy call.'"

 Mueller was hardly the only notable figure Rosenstein opted to cite.
-His speech also included quotes from and references to Abraham Lincoln ("Let reverence for the laws"), William Shakespeare ("Strive mightily, but eat and drink as friends"), and author Robert Fulghum ("The lesson is that with proper care, the roots will grow broad and deep, and the plant will grow tall and strong.")
+His speech also included quotes from and references to Abraham Lincoln ("Let reverence for the laws be breathed by every American"), William Shakespeare ("Strive mightily, but eat and drink as friends"), and author Robert Fulghum ("The lesson is that with proper care, the roots will grow broad and deep, and the plant will grow tall and strong.")

 ROSENSTEIN SLAMS OBAMA ADMIN IN REMARKS JUST DAYS AHEAD OF DEPARTURE FROM DOJ